 - Check for leaks from outside spigots, roof leaks and downspouts leaks.
 These types of leaks will attract termites to your home.

 - Removing any rooted wood from around your home, such as firewood, molding and old mulch, will help prevent termites from finding your home.

 - Cracks around your home can give easy access to termites.
 Termites can fit through a hole half the size of a match head.
 Having a contractor fix and seal cracks in the foundation helps prevent these pests from entering your home.

-- A preventative treatment will give you the peace of mind that your home is well protected by a professional company using the best practices and products.
+- A preventative treatment will give you the peace of mind that your home is well protected by a professional termite control company using the best practices and products.
 Here at On The Fly, our company uses Termidor HE, America’s #1 termiticide.